 Muhammad is not the father of any man among you, but he is the messenger of Allah and the Seal of the Prophets; and Allah is ever Aware of all things.
 (Yusuf Ali.
 Surat Al-'Ahzab 33:40 http://quran.com/search?q=seal+of+the+prophets)

 My aunt took me to Allah's Apostle and said, "O Allah's Apostle!
 My nephew is- ill."
 The Prophet touched my head with his hand and invoked Allah to bless me.
 He then performed ablution and I drank of the remaining water of his ablution and then stood behind his back and saw "Khatam An-Nubuwwa" (The Seal of Prophethood) between his shoulders like a button of a tent.
-(Volume 7, Book 70, Number 574: Narrated As-Sa'ib: http://www.quranwebsite.com/hadith/bukhari_volume_7.html)
+(Sahih al-Bukhari 5670.
+Vol. 7, Book 70, Hadith 574 https://sunnah.com/bukhari:5670 )

-Muslims consider Laylat Al Qadr to be the holiest night of the year.
+Muslims consider Laylat Al Qadr to be the most holy night of the year.
 Traditionally celebrated on the 27th day of Ramadan, it is the anniversary of two very important dates in Islam.
-1) the night Muslims believe the first verses of the Qur'an were revealed to the Islamic prophet Muhammad.
-2) The night when God forgives all sins.
+1) the night Muslims believe the first verses of the Qur'an were revealed to Muhammad and 2) The night when God forgives all sins.

 Whoever stands (in prayer) during the Nigh of Al-Qadr with faith and expecting reward (from Allah), he will be forgiven for his previous sins."
 (Fath Al-Bari 4:294, and Muslim 1:253)

-Yet, Muhammad said he had forgotten the exact date, but knew it occurred on one of the "odd nights of the last ten nights" (of Ramadan). .
-So what in the world makes us believe that the will of god was expressed through him?
+Yet, Muhammad said he knew it occurred on one of the "odd nights of the last ten nights" (of Ramadan) but had forgotten the exact date.

 Only Jesus Died For Us